pac4j/play-pac4j/README.md

 ### 3b) Protect urls via the `SecurityFilter`

-In order to protect multiple urls at the same tine, you can configure the `SecurityFilter`.
+In order to protect multiple urls at the same time, you can configure the `SecurityFilter`.
 You need to configure your application to include the `SecurityFilter` as follows:

 First define a `Filters` class in your application (if you have not yet done so).